-There are no easy non-chemical measures for the leafhopper.
-However, flower buds infected with bud blast should be picked off and disposed of to reduce the amount of fungal spores being released in the vicinity of the plants.
+There are no easy control measures for rhododendron leafhopper.
+However, flower buds infected with bud blast can be picked off and disposed of to reduce the amount of fungal spores being released in the vicinity of the plants.
 This may only be feasible on smaller plants.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)